EricRob/IntelligentDiagnosis/README.md

 # Running The Code
 ## config.py

+NOTE: PROMPT SHOULD BE FIXED BECAUSE CURRENTLY SAYING YES TO OVERWRITE DEFAULT CONFIG DOESN'T ASK YOU TO RENAME.

 A configuration must be created prior to running the main directory code.
 Run this code, follow the prompts, and move your data to the correct locations prior to running `process.py` or `vote.py`.